jbaumbach/nodejs-scaffolding/README.md

   * Sign in with Facebook, Google and Linked In
   * Rounding out the test suite
   * Bug fixes / architectural improvements
+  * Better support for environment variables to connect to servers
+  * Add friendly 404 and 500 pages

 ## License